The Guide to IT Investment Portfolio Management

 In sum, an SPM approach to IT investment portfolio is the key to aligning your tech with your strategic goals.
 This will enable faster, more informed, and cost-effective IT decisions—and ultimately, greater competitiveness in the digital products and services market.

-IT investment portfolio management in practice: three challenges
+Three IT investment portfolio management challenges in practice

 Does an SPM-based approach sound like it could be your end game?
 If your company is facing one of these challenges, it could be time to turn to an SPM solution with which you can achieve business-aligned IT investment portfolio management.